phreaknik/phonon-network/README.md

 ### Where is the Trust?

 Although not strictly part of the Phonon Network, it is important for participants to trust the issuance of their counterparty (i.e. that the counterparty's card is indeed running Phonon and will not double spend).
-This is generally accomplished with a **certificate authority** (usually the card issuer), who signs the identity public key of the card in the manufacturing provisioning process.
-Every user of the phonon network may configure which CAs they trust and may add or revoke trust of any given CA at any time.
+This is generally accomplished with a **certificate signer** (usually the card issuer), who signs the identity public key of the card in the manufacturing provisioning process.
+When interacting with another card, this certificate (ECDSA signature) is presented as proof that the card was created and authenticated by a known card issuer.

 # Structure of a Phonon